CYPRUS'S COFFEE CULTURE ENGRAINED INTO CYPRIOT CULTURE

 AN OTTOMAN IMPORT

-Cyprus Coffee has been engrained into Cypriot culture since the time of the island’s Ottoman rulers, who introduced the hot beverage after conquering the island in 1571.
-Most Cypriots initially shunned the new-style coffee houses that began to operate all over the island, and coffee drinking remained unpopular on the island until the latter part of the 16th century.
-Ottoman rule was initially rejected by most Cypriots, who boycotted most new activities introduced by their new rulers, but as time went on, things gradually began to change.
-With further integration, Ottoman rule became the norm and this ushered in a new coffee revolution.
-After this coffee drinking began to flourish and it became an integral part of Cypriot life.
-The concept of the traditional coffee shop became known as the Kafenieon’ and it still plays a significant role in Cypriot social life todayDrinking Cyprus coffee is still a popular tradition that stands as a symbol of both hospitality and friendship throughout the island and this is firmly illustrated by not only the Kafenieon but also the modern Coffee shops that regularly serve as popular gathering places for locals to socialise and enjoy a cup of coffee or two.
+Cyprus Coffee has been engrained into Cypriot society since the time of its Ottoman rulers.
+They introduced the hot beverage after conquering the island in 1571.
+Ottoman rule was initially rejected by most Cypriots and because of this they initially shunned the new-style coffee houses that began to operate all over the island.
+Coffee drinking was mainly reserved for the Ottomans and it remained unpopular on the island until the latter part of the 16th century.
+With further integration, Ottoman rule became the norm, ushering in a new coffee revolution.
+Coffee drinking began to flourish and it became an integral part of Cypriot life.
+The concept of the traditional coffee shop became known as the ‘‘KAFENIEON’ and it still plays a significant role in Cypriot social life today.Â

 CYPRUS COFFEE DEVELOPMENT

 Cyprus coffee has developed over the centuries and the beverage has gone through quite a change from the original Ottoman import centuries ago.
-Today, the Cyprus version of this type of coffee is considered a unique Cypriot product.
-The modern refininement of the actual beans used, creates a unique aroma and taste that makes all the difference.
+Today, the Cyprus version, of this type of coffee, is considered a unique Cypriot product.
+The modern refininement of the actual beans used creates a unique aroma and taste that makes all the difference.
 Cyprus coffee uses a blend of finely ground Arabica and Robusta beans that originate from Brazil, Ethiopia and India.
 Along with its unique pungent aroma, the coffee also has a strong tobacco chocolate earthy flavour.
 Turkish coffee, on the other hand, which remains as the closest version to the original Ottoman import, mainly uses Arabica beans from Yemen.
-This offers a different ambience altogether.
+This offers a different ambience altogether.Â

 PREPARATION